anuragambuja/data-engineering-dbt/README.md

  * The `table` strategy means that the model will be rebuilt as a table on each run.
  * We could use a `view` strategy instead, which would rebuild the model on each run as a SQL view.
  * The `incremental` strategy is essentially a `table` strategy but it allows us to add or update records incrementally rather than rebuilding the complete table on each run.
  * The `ephemeral` strategy creates a _[Common Table Expression](https://www.essentialsql.com/introduction-common-table-expressions-ctes/)_ (CTE).
+It does not exist in the database and are imported as CTE into downstream models.
+It increases build time of downstream models and you cannot query directly.
+ * The `incrementa` strategy builds the entire table on the first run but only appends records on subsequent runs.
+It is faster to build because you are only adding new records and does not capture 100% of the data all the time.
- * You can learn more about materialization strategies with dbt [in this link](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations).
+ You can learn more about materialization strategies with dbt [in this link](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations).
  Besides the 4 common `table`, `view`, `incremental` and `ephemeral` strategies, custom strategies can be defined for advanced cases.

 ![image](https://user-images.githubusercontent.com/19702456/219865450-6061d1c7-cff2-4075-b201-dc411f5bee03.png)